angular/angular/modules/angular2/docs/core/10_view.md

 ## Overview

 This document explains the concept of a View.
-View is a core primitive used by angular to render the DOM tree.
-ViewPort is location in a View which can accept child Views.
-Views for a tree structure which mimics the DOM tree.
+A View is a core primitive used by angular to render the DOM tree.
+A ViewPort is location in a View which can accept child Views.
+Every ViewPort has an associated ViewContainer than can contain any number of child Views.
+Views form a tree structure which mimics the DOM tree.

 * View is a core rendering construct.
 A running application is just a collection of Views which are nested in a tree like structure.
 The View tree is a simplified version of the DOM tree.
 A View can have a single DOM Element or large DOM structures.
 The key is that the DOM tree in the View can not undergo structural changes (only property changes).
 * Views represent a running instance of a DOM Template.
 This implies that while elements in a View can change properties, they can not change structurally.
-(Structural changes such as, adding or removing elements requires adding or removing child Views into ViewPorts.)
+(Structural changes such as, adding or removing elements requires adding or removing child Views into ViewContainers).
 * View can have zero or more ViewPorts.
 A ViewPort is a marker in the DOM which allows the insertion of child Views.
 * Views are created from a ProtoView.
 A ProtoView is a compiled DOM Template which is efficient at creating Views.
 * View contains a context object.
-The context represents the object instance against which all expressions are evaluated against.
+The context represents the object instance against which all expressions are evaluated.
 * View contains a ChangeDetector for looking for detecting changes to the model.
 * View contains ElementInjector for creating Directives.